 The Award Alumni Community is a valued part of Award USA.
 We continue to expand ways for our alumni to stay engaged.
 One of the best ways is to become an Award Leader.
 We also have various opportunities to connect with other alumni internationally, including the biannual International Gold Event, which is a leadership program for the next generation of decision makers and influencers in the Award.
-We hope that you remain active members of the Award family for years to come!
+You may also join the Global Award Alumni Network to connect with Award alumni around the world, as well as potentially in your own community!